Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 handcrafted soap

-Running all through Good Manufacturing Practices guidelines is a theme of label, label, label.
+Running all through Good Manufacturing Practices guidelines is the theme of label, label, label.
 Label incoming materials.
 Label containers of raw materials.
 Label containers of measured ingredients when making a batch.
 Label bulk materials ready to be packaged.
 In other words, label everything as you go!

 Why?
-Because if you rely on “remembering” what’s what, you are open to the very real possibility of forgetting what it is, how much is there, where it came from or what it is supposed to be used for.
+Because if you rely on “remembering” what’s what, you are open to the very real possibility of forgetting what it is, how much is there, where it came from, or what it is supposed to be used for.
 And that’s a recipe for disaster.

 Sometimes, putting labels on everything as you go along can seem like overkill.
 You’re probably very familiar with what the various pieces and parts of your production cycle look, smell like, and feel like, and can recognize them in an instant.
 If you measure out some patchouli essential oil and some peppermint essential oil, no doubt you can tell the difference instantly.
 So why label them?